apache/tvm/apps/android_rpc/README.md

 python android_rpc_test.py
 ```

-This will compile TVM IR to shared libraries (CPU and OpenCL) and run vector additon on your Android device.
+This will compile TVM IR to shared libraries (CPU and OpenCL) and run vector addition on your Android device.
 On my test device, it gives following results.

 ```bash
 TVM: Initializing cython mode...